PostHog/posthog.com/contents/blog/product-market-fit-game.md

 You will also need some pricing.
 You are likely to change this numerous times:
 - **Step 1** is to create some kind of internal table for you to use and iterate with each handful of sales calls.
 - **Step 2** may be to make this transparent online.
+Don't do this until step 1 is working reasonably well.
 - **Step 3**, for companies focusing on self-serve, is to enable people to pay without talking to you.
+Do this only after step 2, and only if it suits your go to market - if you're enterprise focused and selling from the top down, it's a bad idea.
+If you're product-led then go for it.

 > **Important:** Don't leap straight to self-serve.
 Remember that, at this stage, you're optimizing for learning, not revenue.
 Jumping too soon to self-serve will reduce your opportunities for learn.
 Talk to your early users about what they're prepared to pay.